 Preface

 In 1993, along with my colleague Professor Peter McKiernan at Warwick Business School in the UK, we published a book in partnership with the Economist Intelligence Unit (EIU) titled Inside Fortress Europe: Strategies for the Single Market.
-The text examined the principles of global business strategy alongside a discussion of the political and economic processes involved in creating the European Single Market of twelve member states on January 1st 1993.
+The text examined the principles of global business strategy and discussed the political and economic processes involved in creating the European Single Market of twelve member states on January 1st 1993.

-Twenty-five years later, it seemed important and relevant to reflect on the period between that significant event and the UK’s momentous decision to leave the now enlarged twenty-eight member state European Union following the June 2016 Brexit referendum.
-In 2018 I published a ‘sequel’ book: Outside Fortress Europe: Strategies for the Global Market.
-Its objective was to provide a cross-functional, multi-disciplinary perspective on the challenges of ‘organizational life’ and strategy development in a highly competitive and complex global business environment (the second edition of this book was published in 2021).
+Twenty-five years later, reflecting on the period between that significant event and the UK’s momentous decision to leave the now enlarged twenty-eight-member European Union (following the June 2016 Brexit referendum) seemed important and relevant.
+In 2018, I published a ‘sequel’ book, Outside Fortress Europe: Strategies for the Global Market.
+Its objective was to provide a cross-functional, multi-disciplinary perspective on the challenges of ‘organizational life’ and strategy development in a highly competitive and complex global business environment.

-During the research for the book, an intriguing series of apparently unrelated ‘episodes’ of events and historical processes revealed significant interrelated changes in three broad areas within a relatively short timeframe, our studied ten years:
+During the research for the project, an intriguing series of apparently unrelated ‘episodes’ of events and historical processes revealed significant interrelated changes in three broad areas within a relatively short timeframe, our studied ten years in this book:

 1. Multiple interruptions to the long march of globalization, which had accelerated since 1945.